thenativeweb/temp--git/README.md

 # Send something from the working directory to the staging area
 $ git add <file>

+# Send *all* the changes from the working directory and its subdirectories to the staging area

+# Commit changes from the staging area to the repository
+$ git commit

+# Commit changes from the staging area to the repository and set a message
+$ git commit -m "<message>"
 ```

 ## A graphical representation of the repository